Director of Education

 Summer Camp Assistant

-Megan is a junior Literature major at Goucher College in Maryland.
+Megan is a senior Literature major at Goucher College in Maryland.
 She grew up in the seacoast area, and spent her summers every year at Strawbery Banke summer camps!
 She volunteered as a Junior Roleplayer when she was a teenager, and later worked as a Roleplayer and Interpretor during summers.
-She is so excited to join the camp staff for the second summer, and share her love of history with a new group of campers!
+She is so excited to join the camp staff for the third summer, and share her love of history with a new group of campers!
 In her free time she enjoys reading anything and everything, and singing.